On the complexity of unique quantum witnesses and quantum approximate counting: Quantum approximate counting versus Quantum approximate counting versus QMA

+We refer the interested readers to~\cite{deutsch2018eigenstate} to a recent short overview of ETH that focuses more on the physical motivations, and the much more comprehensive~\cite{d2016quantum} that further consists of mathematical foundations, random matrix theory background, applications of ETH, the various pieces of evidence, and important references in the vast ETH literature.

-A quick objection to the ETH prescription is - where is the randomness coming from?
+A quick objection to the ETH ansatz is - where is the randomness coming from?
+And what does ``look like'' mean?
 Clearly the Hamiltonian is fixed and the statement is being made for all eigenstates in the energy window.
-The view is that we make a choice of $R_{ij}$ by drawing from iid Gaussian and then fix them for the entire calculation (and any predictions are taken ``with high probability").
-Given that $H$ is a complicated object, the belief is that we would be unable to tell a difference (with high probability) if we did calculations using the precise coefficients from $H$.
-In this work, we take this computational complexity viewpoint and consider the following version of ETH, which could be useful for other applications of ETH in quantum complexity theory. \begin{hypothesis}[Computational ETH] Consider an $n$-qubit local Hamiltonian $H$ and an ensemble of efficiently implementable Hermitian operators $\mc A=\{A_1,\hdots,A_m\}$.
-Let $\mc N_{\mc A}$ be an $N$-to-1 qubit channel, with $N=\poly(n)$, such that $\mc N_{\mc A} (\ket{\psi}) = \Tr_{\Bar{1}}(U(\ket{\psi}\ket{0}^{\poly(n)}))$ \footnote{It is crucial that there are ancilla qubits in this definition (as also the case in $\QMA$ protocols).
-Otherwise, this hypothesis is not expected to hold: let $U'$ be the circuit with $\mc A$ replaced by $\mc A'$.
-Then on input $\ket{\psi}= U^\dagger \ket{0}^N$, we have $U\ket{\psi}=\ket{0}^N$ but $U'\ket{\psi}$ is likely a highly entangled state whose reduced state on the first qubit is expected to be far from $\ket{0}$. } where $U$ is a $\poly(N)$-sized circuit consisting of gates that depend on $\{A_1, \hdots, A_m\}$ and the local terms in $H$ (which for examples could be time evolutions of any of these operators, or measurements, etc.), and $\Tr_{\Bar{1}}$ denotes tracing out all qubits but the first one.
-Let $\mc N_{\mc A'}$ be a similar channel obtained by the following procedure: (1) iid sample a set of operators $\mc A' =\{A'_1,\hdots,A'_m\}$ using the RMT ansatz in~\Cref{ETH} and (2) replace the components related to $\mc A$ in $\mc N_{\mc A}$ by their $\mc A'$ versions (these may require exponential circuit complexity, but we think of them as a black box).
-We say $H$ and $\mc A$ satisfy computational ETH if for any polynomial-time algorithm $\mc N_{\mc A}$, it holds, with high probability over the RMT randomness, that the diamond norm difference is $\|\mc N_{\mc A} - \mc N_{\mc A'}\|_{\Diamond} < \varepsilon_\mathrm{ETH}$, where $\varepsilon_\mathrm{ETH}$ is a sufficiently small constant. \end{hypothesis}
+The view is that we make a choice of $g_{\alpha \beta}$ by drawing from iid Gaussian and then fix them for the entire calculation (and any predictions are taken ``with high probability'').
+Given that $H$ is a complicated object, the belief is that we would be unable to tell a difference (with high probability over the ETH ensemble) if we did calculations using the precise entries of the $A$'s in the energy eigenbasis.
+Such behaviors have been experimentally and numerically verified in many physical quantum systems~\cite{rigol2008thermalization}, as well as generic, random Hamiltonians, such as the famous SYK model, where ETH is postulated to hold, see~\cite[Section 4.3]{d2016quantum}.